12 Things Minimalists Wish You’d Stop Spending Money On

 ‘Life-changing’ beauty products

 “Marketers have done a super job convincing the American public that they need several different types of soaps and lotions in various scents to remain well cared for,” says Rennich.
 “Really, people only need one basic gentle soap, maybe a shampoo.”
 Even if your personal-care routine requires a bit more than that, keep from going overboard.
 Don’t buy duplicates of anything you already own (that foundation promising perfect skin probably isn’t any better than whatever is already in your makeup bag), and skip products you’ll use less than once a month, says Zoë Kim, founder of The Minimalist Plate.
-We suggest starting with these time-tested, iconic beauty products.

 The latest and greatest technology